-- 2. Chemical compounds as mentioned in Part 2 or 3 of Schedule 11 of the PI Regulations from a country that is a State Party to the Chemical Weapons Convention and all Part 4 chemicals are regulated by a permit system.
-A permit must be granted by the Minister for Foreign Affairs or an authorised person and produced to the DIBP. - 3.
-The regulations apply to the importation of goods from all countries. - 4.
-The PI Regulations are not intended to restrict the quantity or value of imports.
+2. Chemical compounds as mentioned in Part 2 or 3 of Schedule 11 of the PI Regulations from a country that is a State Party to the Chemical Weapons Convention and all Part 4 chemicals are regulated by a permit system.
+A permit must be granted by the Minister for Foreign Affairs or an authorised person and produced to the Australian Border Force.

+3. The regulations apply to the importation of goods from all countries.

+4. The PI Regulations are not intended to restrict the quantity or value of imports.
 Australia is a Party to the Chemical Weapons Convention (CWC), and amongst other things, this treaty requires State Parties to declare trade in CWC-Scheduled chemicals, and to impose trade restrictions on transfers of the more toxic chemicals listed in Part 2 and 3 to non-State Parties.
 Since implementing the treaty in 1997, Australia has regulated the Part 2 chemicals through use of permits.
-In 2000, the permit system was extended to apply to Part 3 and 4 chemicals in response to stricter CWC provisions relating to Part 3 transfers and because less formal means of controlling and tracking were assessed as inadequate. - 5.
-The control on importation of the specified goods is a statutory requirement under Regulation 5J of the PI Regulations made under the Customs Act 1901, but could also be relevant to the Chemical Weapons (Prohibition) Act 1994.
+In 2000, the permit system was extended to apply to Part 3 and 4 chemicals in response to stricter CWC provisions relating to Part 3 transfers and because less formal means of controlling and tracking were assessed as inadequate.

+5. The control on importation of the specified goods is a statutory requirement under Regulation 5J of the PI Regulations made under the Customs Act 1901, but could also be relevant to the Chemical Weapons (Prohibition) Act 1994.
 This restriction does not apply to goods that contain a chemical compound listed in Part 3 (except Items 1, 2 or 3) or Part 4 of Schedule 11 of the PI Regulations that is less than 10% by weight of the total and contain no other listed chemicals.
 The system cannot be abolished without legislative approval.

-- 6. Not applicable. - 7.(a) Application should be made in advance of arrival of the goods.
-There are two types of permit: permits for chemicals in Part 2 of Schedule 11 of the PI Regulations (Schedule 1 of the CWC) and permits for chemicals in Part 3 and Part 4 of Schedule 11 of the PI Regulations (Schedules 2 and 3 of the CWC).
+- 7. (a) Application should be made in advance of arrival of the goods.
+There are two types of permits: permits for chemicals in Part 2 of Schedule 11 of the PI Regulations (Schedule 1 of the CWC) and permits for chemicals in Part 3 and Part 4 of Schedule 11 of the PI Regulations (Schedules 2 and 3 of the CWC).
 Chemicals from Part 2 require 37 days' notice for importation which cannot be varied due to concomitant international reporting requirements.
 However, the 37-day advance notification requirement is waived for imports of saxitoxin in quantities of 5 mg or less for medical/diagnostic purposes provided that the goods contain no other chemical listed in Part 2 of Schedule 11 of the PI Regulations.
-Permits for chemicals listed in Part 3 and Part 4 of Schedule 11 require 7 days' notice, which can be reduced if necessary.

-- (b) Permits cannot be issued immediately for chemicals under Part 2 except in the saxitoxin case described in paragraph 7(a).
-Part 3 and 4 chemical permits can be issued immediately where practical. - (c) Permits may be issued at any period of the year. - (d) Permit applications are considered by a single administrative organ, namely ASNO.
+Permits for chemicals listed in Part 3 and Part 4 of Schedule 11 require 7 days' notice, which can be reduced if necessary. - (b) Permits cannot be issued immediately for chemicals under Part 2 except in the saxitoxin case described in paragraph 7(a).
+Part 3 and 4 chemical permits can be issued immediately where practical.
+There is also allowance for post-import permits to be issued immediately upon request under subdivision GC of the Customs Act 1901 where importation occurred inadvertently without a permit. - (c) Permits may be issued at any period of the year. - (d) Permit applications are considered by a single administrative organ, namely ASNO as the permit issuing authority.
+However, ASNO consults with the Department of Home Affairs prior to issuing an import permit to check whether there are any adverse findings for that company in relation to previous imports.
 Permits are issued by the Minister for Foreign Affairs or authorised persons (i.e. the Director General and Assistant Secretary of ASNO).